top of page

 From 2011 through 2024, the School of Choice / L'Ecole de Choix served Haiti through its high-quality elementary school and graduate education program for students in grades 1 through 13.

-While we graduated our final class of 6th graders in Summer 2024, we continue to provide this high quality leadership development education to young adults living in Haiti’s extreme conditions of poverty through our continuing academic excellence program for our Choix graduates, in service of our mission.
+While it graduated its final class of 6th graders in Summer 2024, the school continues to provide this high quality leadership development education to young adults living in Haiti’s extreme conditions of poverty through its continuing academic excellence program for our Choix graduates.

 Central America